curityio/nginx-lua-oauth-proxy-plugin/README.md

 >
 > **Context**: `location`

-When enabled, the OAuth proxy implements headers on behalf of the API, to keep CORS out of API code.\
+When enabled, the OAuth proxy returns CORS response headers on behalf of the API.\
 When an origin header is received that is in the trusted_web_origins whitelist, response headers are written.\
 The [access-control-allow-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header is returned, so that the SPA can call the API.\
-The [access-control-allow-credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) header is returned, so that the SPA can send secured cookies to the API.\
+The [access-control-allow-credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) header is returned, so that the SPA can send secured cookies to the API.
-For more fine-grained control over CORS, this can be set to false and CORS can be implemented in the API instead.

 ## Optional Configuration Directives